The county also reported 602 coronavirus cases on Feb. 3, raising its cumulative totals to 235,310 cases and 3,249 deaths.

-The number of coronavirus patients in Orange County hospitals continued its downward trend, declining from 1,330 on Feb.
-2 to 1,298, with the number of patients in intensive care dropping from 370 to 363, according to the Orange County Health Care Agency.
+The number of coronavirus patients in hospitals in Orange County continued its downward trend, declining from 1,298 Feb.2 to 1,238 on Feb.3, with the number of patients in intensive care inching up from 363 to 365, according to the Orange County Health Care Agency.

-The adjusted daily case rate per 100,000 people dropped from 46.6 last week to 39 on Feb.
-2, and the test positivity rate on a seven-day average, with a seven-day lag, dropped from 12.9 percent to 10.9 percent.
-The numbers for the state’s color-coded tier framework are updated on Feb.
-2.
+The adjusted daily case rate per 100,000 people dropped from 46.6 last week to 39 on Tuesday, and the test positivity rate on a seven-day average, with a seven-day lag, dropped from 12.9 percent to 10.9 percent.
+The numbers for the state’s color-coded tier framework are updated on Tuesdays.

 The county’s Health Equity Quartile Positivity Rate, which measures the cases in highly affected, needier parts of the county, declined from 16.6 percent last week to 13.9 percent.

 To move to the less-restrictive red tier from the top purple tier in the state’s coronavirus regulatory system, the county has to improve to 4 to 7 new daily cases per 100,000 and a 5 percent to 8 percent positivity rate with a health equity quartile at 5.3 percent to 8 percent.